Your Guide to the November 2025 Local Elections

 • Updates on Candidates via Charleston City Paper:

-• Council District 4: Longtime incumbent Robert Mitchell, will face nonprofit executive Aaron Polkey in this peninsular seat.
+• District 4: Longtime incumbent Robert Mitchell will face three challengers: creator/futurist Suzanne Allen, nonprofit executive Aaron Polkey and past candidate Luqman S. Rasheed in this peninsular seat that includes Charleston Neck neighborhoods and the Eastside.

 Town of Mount Pleasant